g-jgreen/documentation/content/features/grafana.md

 The GeoMap plugin is a custom map plugin developed by Waylay.

-Links to detail tracking dashboards can be added to the markers that will be shown on the map.
+Links to detail-tracking dashboards can be added to the markers that will be shown on the map.
 To add this setting, just go to the General tab and add a 'Drilldown' link to the template (detailed) dashboard.

 ![Add Link](features/grafana/general.png)